June 27, 2025

 The retreat’s teaching methods also relayed on Kinyarwanda proverbs to help participants share and cope with stress without being overwhelmed.
 Examples included:

-• Iyo utazi aho uva, ntumenya iyo ujya (If you don’t know where you’ve come from, you don’t know where you’re going);
+• Iyo utazi aho uva, ntumenya iyo ujya (If you don’t know where you’re come from, you don’t know where you’re going);

 • Iyo utazi aho ujya, aho ugeze hose ugira ngo ni ho wajyaga (If you don’t know your destination, every place will look like your intended one);

-• Agahinda gasangiwe, karatuba (Shared sorrow is lessened, decrease);
+• Agahinda gasangiwe, karatuba (Shared sorrow is lessened, decreases);

 • Agahinda kadasangiwe karatumba (Unshared sorrow weighs heavy);